MAHMOUDEZZ12/SuperSallesSuite/CONTRIBUTING.md

 ### Step 2: Define the Client-Side Tool

-- Open `src/lib/tools-client.tsx`.
+- Open `src/lib/features.ts`.
 - Add a new `Feature` object to the `tools` array.
 This object defines how the tool appears in the UI.
 - **id**: A unique, URL-friendly ID for your tool.
 - **title/description**: User-facing name and description.
 - **icon/color**: For styling the card in the UI.
-- **categories/mindMapCategory**: To place the tool in the correct filter groups.
+- **categories/mindMapCategory**: To place the tool in the correct module (e.g., 'Archy', 'Market Intelligence').
 - **creationFields**: This is crucial.
 Define the form fields needed for your tool's input.
 The `id` of each field should match a key in the Zod `inputSchema` from Step 1.
 - **renderResult**: (Optional) A function that defines how to render the output from your AI flow.

 ### Step 3: Connect the Flow

-- Open `src/lib/tools.tsx`.
+- Open `src/app/api/run/route.ts`.
 - Import your new flow function from `src/ai/flows/your-new-tool.ts`.
 - Add your tool's `id` and flow function to the `flowRunnerMap` object.

 That's it!
 The UI for the tool page (`/dashboard/tool/[toolId]`) is generated automatically from the `creationFields` you defined.
 When the user clicks "Generate", it will call your connected flow with the form data.

-Thank you for making selltoday.ai even better!
+Thank you for making WhatsMAP even better!